 “If anything positive can come from this tragic loss, spreading awareness of road safety, we would feel that his death would not be such an absolute waste of a brilliant life.”

-“As a result of this tragedy, the deputy Oxfordshire coroner has said they will be writing to the Government department responsible, highlighting the risks and lack of public understanding on the use of similar devices.
+“As a result of this tragedy, the assistant deputy coroner has said he will be writing to the Government department responsible, highlighting the risks and lack of public understanding on the use of similar devices.

-“Our thoughts remain with Bradley’s family, and hope that the conclusion of this inquest will bring about some closure for them from this tragic accident.”
+“Our thoughts remain with Bradley’s family and we hope that the conclusion of this inquest will bring about some closure for them from this tragic accident.”